-5. **Format**: The apostille itself is a standardized form attached to the document.
-It includes details such as the country of origin, the name of the person signing the document, their capacity, the seal or stamp of the authority, the place and date of issuance, and a unique identification number.
+5. **Format**: The apostille itself is a standardized form that is attached to the document.
+It includes important details such as the country of origin, the name of the person signing the document, their capacity, the seal or stamp of the authority, the place and date of issuance, and a unique identification number.

 The apostille streamlines international document exchange, ensuring that documents recognized in one member country are readily accepted in another without further verification.